351st Air Refueling Squadron: Strategic Air Command bomber operations

-Air refueling in Europe
+Air refueling

 Squadron KC-135R Stratotanker departing Sola Air Station, Norway, 1998.
 (Note: Aircraft is Boeing KC-135R Stratotanker, serial 57-1499, The Big Stick.
 Baugher 1957 USAF Serial Numbers.)

-The unit was reactivated at RAF Mildenhall, Suffolk, in the United Kingdom on 31 March 1992 as the 351st Air Refueling Squadron, operating the Boeing KC-135R Stratotanker.
-The first KC-135R to arrive at Mildenhall for the 351st was 58–0100 on 19 May 1992 from Loring Air Force Base, Maine.
-Nine KC-135Rs had arrived by September 1992.
-Following their reactivation, the 351st went on to support Operations Provide Comfort, Restore Hope and Northern Watch.
+The unit was redesignated the 351st Air Refueling Squadron and activated at RAF Mildenhall, Suffolk, in the United Kingdom on 31 March 1992, shortly after the 100th Air Refueling became the host at Mildenhall.
+The squadron became the only air refueling squadron permanently stationed in Europe, and began operating the Boeing KC-135R Stratotanker in May 1992, reaching its full complement of nine KC-135Rs in September 1992.

+The squadron or deployed forces from the squadron supported major military operations in Europe through the rest of the decade.
+From 1993 to 1995, the squadron supported United States and NATO forces in Operation Deny Flight, the enforcement of the United Nations no-fly zone over Bosnia and Herzegovina.
+In 1999, elements supported Operation Allied Force, attacks on Serbian forces during the Kosovo War, as the 351st Expeditionary Air Refueling Squadron.

+It also supported United States Central Command operations in Southwest Asia.
+Shortly after its activation, it supported Operation Provide Comfort, the defense of Kurds from Iraqi aggression.
+In 1992, it aided in Operation Restore Hope in Somalia.
+Beginning in 1997 it provided refueling for Operation Northern Watch, the enforcement of the no-fly zone in northern Iraq.

+Starting in 1995, the squadron added regular airlift missions between Dover Air Force Base, Delaware and Mildenhall to relieve the Lockheed C-141 Starlifters of Air Mobility Command for other missions.
 In April 1996, the 351st contributed to Operation Assured Response, deploying three KC-135s to Dakar-Yoff International Airport, Senegal, to help support the evacuation of U.S. citizens and third country nationals from Liberia after fighting flared up in Monrovia during the First Liberian Civil War.

-In March 1998, the 351st participated in Exercise Strong Resolve 98 at Sola Air Station, Norway.
-After the European Tanker Task Force was ended on 28 November 1998, the number of KC-135s assigned to the 351st was increased to 15 tankers.
-In 1999, the squadron supported Operation Allied Force, NATO intervention during the Kosovo War, as the 351st Expeditionary Air Refueling Squadron.
+After the European Tanker Task Force, which included the squadron plus deployed tankers, was ended on 28 November 1998, the number of KC-135s assigned to the 351st was increased to 15 tankers.